Betree/magicblue/README.md

     pip install git+https://github.com/Betree/pyMagicBlue.git

 ### Raspberry Pi
 Gattlib may cause you some troubles if you're trying to set this project up for a Raspberry Pi.
-Fortunattely [Mark Otting](https://github.com/b0tting) proposed a solution for this :
+Fortunately [Mark Otting](https://github.com/b0tting) proposed a solution for this :

     Pip started installing gattlib, then handed something over to gcc and that crapped out, often "freezing" the Pi.
 It turns out that whatever it was that gattlib needed compiling